 Risk management at Ramboll

-Ramboll faces a variety of risks and uncertainties as part of conducting our business activities, and increasingly so during a global pandemic.
+Ramboll faces a variety of risks and uncertainties as part of conducting our business activities.

-The ERM process is designed to support identification, assessment and management of risks at different levels of the organisation.
-Identified risks are assessed on both financial and non-financial impact measures and the likelihood of the risks materialising.
+The enterprise risk management (ERM) process established within Ramboll is designed so that key risks to the business, at both a business unit and Group level, are identified, assessed, managed, and monitored.
+Identified risks are assessed on both financial and non-financial impact measures as well as the likelihood of the risks materialising.

-Our new strategy, The Partner for Sustainable Change, gives us a solid foundation for our work in 2022-2025.
-We look forward to continued growth in our Markets and Geographies, in line with our strategic priorities.
+Our strategy gives us a solid foundation for our work towards 2025 and beyond.
+We look forward to continued growth in our markets and geographies, in line with our strategic priorities.